abenz1267/walker/README.md

 [Check the wiki](https://github.com/abenz1267/walker/wiki)

-The config can be written json, toml or yaml.
-Default values will be used, so you only have to overwrite.

-Default config will be put into `$HOME/.config/walker/`.

-See `config/config.default.json` and `ui/style.default.css`.
-Styling is done via GTK CSS.

 ## Start Walker with explicit modules

 You can start walker with explicit modules by using the `--modules` flag.
 F.e: